Use essential oils for collagen production to keep your skin looking supple and youthful for long!

 In the world of anti-aging and skin care, collagen is a common term.
 You must have heard of collagen boosting serums, collagen cream and a myriad of other anti-aging skin care products that hype about restoring your skin’s collagen.

 So what is collagen anyway?
-Simply put, collagen is a type of protein found in connective tissue that holds our body’s skin, bones, cartilage and tissue together.
+Simply put, collagen is a type of protein found in connective tissue.
+It holds our body’s skin, bones, cartilage and tissue together.
 It’s basically a sort of glue that keeps our body joined together.

 Did you know that about 80% of our skin is composed of collagen?!
 Also, skin that is smooth and supple has a lot more collagen than saggy and wrinkly skin.
 Collagen, along with keratin & elastin, which are two other proteins found in skin and hair, all give the skin its firmness, strength and elasticity.